msantos/verx/README.md

 ### TAKING A SCREENSHOT

-Here is an example of using the libvirt stream interface.
+An example of using the libvirt stream interface to capture an image of the VM console:

     -module(ss).
     -export([host/1]).